 The stirrup attachment on the Freeform Saddles is completely adjustable.
-It is designed to allow custom stirrup positions, from jumping position to classical dressage seat.
-Having an adjustable stirrup attachment allows each individual rider to adjust their stirrup placement so they do not have to fight the forces of nature, allowing each rider to sit easily in the natural hip/shoulder/heel alignment.
+It is designed to allow custom stirrup positions, from Trail/endurance riding, to jumping position to classical dressage seat.
+Having an adjustable stirrup attachment allows each individual rider to adjust their stirrup placement so they do not have to fight the forces of nature - allowing each rider to sit easily in the natural hip/shoulder/heel alignment.
 We can help you with your balance and body issues.

-The girth straps are stitched on a “Y” system in all Freeform saddles to help make the saddle more secure and spread the pressure of the rider over the whole of the saddle.
-This design also ensures that the stirrup and girthing arrangement do not attach at the same point, thereby preventing pressure from radiating at one point on the horse’s back.
+The girth straps are stitched on a "Y" system in all Freeform saddles to help make the saddle more secure and spread the pressure of the rider over the whole of the saddle (see below).
+This design also ensures that the stirrup and girthing arrangement do not attach at the same point, thereby preventing pressure from radiating at one point on the horse's back.

 Sizing for the Rider